 9 Tips That Improved My Blog

 Is your blog doing the job you want it to do?
 Are you looking for ways to get more interaction with your readers?
 If you’re like me, you’ve read dozens of articles on how to make your blog more effective.
 Some of them are useful.
 Some of them are hardly worth reading.
 I don’t have the luxury of being a full-time blogger and struggle every week to find time to fit it into my workload.
 (Sound familiar?)
-I have learned a few things that have made a significant impact on my blog traffic and thought I’d share them with you.
+I’ve learned a few things that have made a significant impact on my blog traffic and thought I’d share them with you.

 1. Start with a Question